14th edition of Hudson’s Building and Engineering Contracts published

 Examples of the cases she has been involved (both led and unled) in include:

 Katie’s professional negligence experience is substantial, having practised for a number of years in a leading professional negligence set.
-She has acted for and against a wide range of professionals, including architects, engineers, surveyors, solicitors, barristers and accountants, and has been involved in some of the most important recent cases in this area.
+She has acted for against a wide range of professionals, including architects, engineers, surveyors, solicitors, barristers and accountants and has been involved in some of the most important recent cases in this area.

 She is regularly instructed in relation to claims against lawyers, auditors and accountants, construction professionals, surveyors and valuers, practising both domestically and internationally.

-Before joining Atkin Chambers, Katie was for many years a chapter editor of ‘Jackson and Powell on Professional Negligence’.
+Katie was for many years a chapter editor of ‘Jackson and Powell on Professional Negligence’.

 Examples of her cases (both led and un-led) include: